 Bar Chart Widget¶

-More generally, a bar chart widget offers the possibility to display multi-dimensional data in your model by using an X/Y-plane to display a bar for each data point.
-The height of a bar provides information about the value of the correspoding data point.
+A bar chart widget offers the possibility to display multi-dimensional data in your model by using an X/Y-plane to display a bar for each data point.
+The height of a bar provides information about the value of the corresponding data point.
 For example, in the TransNet application, the unit transport costs for every combination (factory, center) may be represented using a bar chart widget like illustrated in more details in the sequel.
 More specifically, we discuss and illustrate below one-by-one the tabs in the bar chart’s options editor which may be accessed through the Settings wheel as shown in the picture above.

 Contents and Pivoting¶

-In order to determine the information to be rendered by a bar chart, first one has to specify the data identifier(s) in the Contents tab of the widget’s options editor, where one may search for the available model data using the correspoding functionality at the bottom:
+In order to determine the information to be rendered by a bar chart, first one has to specify the data identifier(s) in the Contents tab of the widget’s options editor, where one may search for the available model data using the corresponding functionality at the bottom: